wmarshall484/DSI_LECTURES_2/random-forest/jack_bennetto/jb-lecture.md

 * Take a bunch of bootstrap samples - say n
 * Train a high variance, low bias model on each of them
 * Average the results - this can reduce your variance by up to $\sqrt n$
-    - Quiz your neighbor: Why is the reduction in variance less than $\sqrt n$?
+    - Question: Why is the reduction in variance less than $\sqrt n$?
 * This is Bootstrap Aggregation or 'Bagging'